exodist/Trace-Mask/README.md

 If this environment variable is set to true then all masking rules should be ignored, tracers should produce full and complete stack traces.

+## TRACES STARTING AT $LEVEL

+If a tracing tool starts at the call to the tool (such as `Carp::confess()`) then it should account for all the masks starting with the call to confess itself going all the way until the bottom of the stack, or until a mask with 'stop' is found.
+If a tracing tool allows you to start tracing from a specific level, the tracer should still account for the masks of the frames at the top of the stack on which it is not reporting.

+## MASK NUMERIC KEYS

+Numeric keys in a mask represent items in the list returned from `caller()`.
+If you provide numeric keys their values will replace the corresponding value in the caller list before it is used in the trace.
+You can use this to replace the package, file, etc. This will work for any VALID index into the list.
+This cannot be used to extend the list.
+Numeric keys outside the bounds of the list are simply ignored, this is for compatability as different perl versions may have a different size list.

 # CLASS METHODS

 The `masks()` method is defined in [Trace::Mask](https://metacpan.org/pod/Trace::Mask), it returns a reference to